sav-che/TL-2/Authors/Degen, Árpád von Felsöhagy {std. Degen} (Suppl.).md

-> [!cite] BHL link: this entry starts at [page 151](https://www.biodiversitylibrary.org/item/103833#page/163/mode/1up) of TL-2 Suppl.
+> [!cite] BHL link: this entry starts at [page 151](https://www.biodiversitylibrary.org/page/33259197) of TL-2 Suppl.
 V.
 > Supporting pages: [[Abbreviations|abbreviations]], [[Layout key|layout key]].

 > [!example] See also [[Degen, Arpád von {std.
 Degen}|first entry]] for this author

 ### Author

 \* Degen, Árpád von Felsöhagy (1866-1934), Hungarian botanist, born at Presburg (Pozsony) 31 Mar 1866, at the Gymnasium in Presburg until ca. 1883, at the University of Budapest on the medical faculty, at the "Kön.
 Ung.
-Samenkontrollstation" for 38 years, university professor from 1927. (*Degen*).
+Samenkontrollstation" for 38 years, university professor from 1927.
+**Abbreviated name**: *Degen*

 #### Herbarium and types